-The new Piaget Altiplano Skeleton Automatic watch is going to be officially presented to general public next January.
+Featuring exterior styling that is radically different compared to other members of this year’s Altiplano collection, the new Piaget Altiplano Skeleton Automatic (ref.
+G0A37132) is going to be officially presented to the general public next January.
 If no alternative release from a competing watchmaker surfaces by that time (and there are only a few competitors who can try to beat Piaget in this “ultra-thin” race,) the watch will probably be the thinnest automatic skeletonized watch in the world.

-Called Piaget Altiplano Skeleton, the new automatic watch is based on (or, probably, inspired by, since the two don’t share a single piece of their gorgeous designs) the Piaget Altiplano Skeleton Piece Unique that was designed for the Only Watch auction in Monaco and was sold at an impressive price of €54,000.
+Called Piaget Altiplano Skeleton (ref.
+G0A37132), the new automatic watch is based on (or, probably, inspired by, since the two don’t share a single piece of their gorgeous designs) the Piaget Altiplano Skeleton Piece Unique that was designed for the Only Watch auction in Monaco and was sold at an impressive price of €54,000.

-Being in fact a meticulously hand-skeletonized version of their Piaget Caliber 1200P that was presented last year, the new automatic movement that features a not so common micro-rotor design is around 0.3 mm thinner than its manually-wound predecessor!
-Frankly, I don’t know how they manage to make structurally rigid devices that are almost as thin as a €1 coin and look like a piece of metallized spider-web.
+Being, in fact, a meticulously hand-skeletonized version of their Piaget Caliber 1200P that was presented last year, the new automatic movement that features a not so common micro-rotor design is around 0.3 mm thinner than its manually-wound predecessor!
+Frankly, I don’t know how they manage to make structurally rigid devices that are almost as thin as a €1 coin and look like a piece of a metalized spider-web.

-The 18-carat white gold case that houses the movement measures 38 millimeters in diameter and less than 5.4 millimeters thick.
-In fact, as the Swiss watchmaker states it in its press release, the new Piaget Altiplano Skeleton Automatic is the world’s thinnest self-winding skeleton watch!
+The 18-karat white gold case that houses the movement measures 38 millimeters in diameter and less than 5.4 millimeters thick.
+In fact, as the watchmaker states it in its press release, the new Altiplano Skeleton is the world’s thinnest self-winding skeleton watch!

-What I like the most about this piece is the aforementioned micro-rotor, which is crafted from solid platinum, blackened, adorned with Piaget’s logo and coat of arms and is actually visible from both sides of the watch.
+What I like the most about this piece is the aforementioned micro-rotor, which is crafted from solid platinum, blackened, adorned with Piaget’s logo and coat of arms and is actually visible from both sides.

 Number of jewels: 25